estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 Yet, hold on, before getting our hands into a debugger, lets wrap up what's happening until now.

-Come back to the binary's entrypoint, you will notice that the function which loads the content from data_4ca094 inside ecx (sub_401130) is called plenty of times.
+Come back to the binary's entrypoint.
+The reader will notice that the function which loads the content from data_4ca094 inside ecx (sub_401130) is called plenty of times.
 Knowing that, we can assume that each block of code tries to setup data_4ca094, then, if it is succesfully set up, sub_401130 is called.

-> If you look closely, you can see a call to LoadCursorA, which is loads or retrieves a handle to a cursor.
+> If the reader looks closely, a call to LoadCursorA is made, which loads or retrieves a handle to a cursor.
 The point is, a cursor can also be a bitmap, so the payload is possibly stored on a bitmap format.

 Open the binary in x64dbg and put a breakpoint in push ecx (00401164):